 Federal law generally prohibits possession of firearms and ammunition by people who have been found by a court, board, commission, or other lawful authority to be a danger to themselves or others, or to lack “the mental capacity to contract or manage [their] own affairs,” as a result of their mental condition or illness.1 Federal law also generally prohibits people from possessing firearms if they have been involuntarily hospitalized or committed to a mental health or substance abuse treatment facility by a court, board, commission, or other lawful authority.2

 No federal law, however, requires states to report the identities of these individuals when they become ineligible to possess firearms to the National Instant Criminal Background Check System (“NICS”) database, which the FBI uses to perform background checks prior to firearm transfers.
 As a result, state record reporting laws are critical to ensuring the accuracy and effectiveness of the background check system.

 Kentucky passed a law in 2011 to require a court that makes one of these mental-health related findings about a person to submit that person’s name, other specified identifying information (e.g., Social Security number, date of birth), and the order of commitment to the Department of Kentucky State Police.3 The State Police must forward the information to the FBI for inclusion in the NICS database.
 The law also establishes a process by which a person may petition for relief of a firearm prohibition due to a history of mental illness.4

-For general information on the background check process and categories of prohibited purchasers or possessors, see the Background Checks in Kentucky section and the section entitled Prohibited Purchasers Generally in Kentucky.
+For general information on the background check process and categories of prohibited purchasers or possessors, see the Background Checks in Kentucky section and the section entitled Firearm Prohibitions in Kentucky.

 - Ky.
 Rev. Stat.
 Ann. § 237.108(1).